jeremyelkayam/MKS22X-Final-Project/README.md

 #### 6/6
 - Jeremy: After an entire freaking year I learn that javac is stupid and doesn't actually compile all your required classes unless you tell it what you need compiled.
 I was messing with my code and it was doing nothing until I realized that javac was being dumb and not compiling all the classes I needed.
+- AND ALSO GOT FUNCTIONS WORKING!!!!!!!!!!!!!
+THIS IS THE GREATEST THING THAT THIS PROJECT HAS EVER SEEN!!!!!

 #### 6/5
 - Jeremy: setData() now ensmallens the sheet if you set it to an empty string and there is no data in the other sheets.